maiconcentner/deploy_app_shiny_python/README.md

 https://www.shinyapps.io/

-# Alguns erros que estavam occorrendo antes desta solucao
+# Alguns erros que estavam ocorrendo antes desta solucao

 Error: an error has occurred The application exited before accepting connections.
 Contact the author for more information.